I am a Christian.

 They’re warning us of the one who knocks, not even realizing they are the one who knocks.

 It’s not enough for them to live in a country where they are completely free to practice their own religious beliefs– they need power, and they need others to live under their religious code, too.
-(Exhibit A: Franklin Graham recently argued that it is good and right for the government to force unwed couples to get married if they live together.)

 It’s not enough for them to say, “I don’t believe in X, and therefore I will not engage in X.” The Christian Taliban are the ones who say, “I don’t believe in X, and therefore I’m going to fight to make sure no one has it.”